Annie Renouf-Whelpley: Expatriate years (1871–1930)

 Portrait of Mlle. von Hausen of the Royal Theater of Braunschweig, exhibited by Annie Renouf-Whelpley at Paris in 1892, and Chicago in 1893.

 On February 8, 1871, Rev. William Rounseville Alger married Annie Whelpley and Edward Renouf at All Souls Unitarian Church, Roxbury, Massachusetts, The couple had two children: Edward Davenport Renouf (1872–1954), born in Boston, and Vincent Adams Renouf (1876–1910), born in Düsseldorf, Germany (who later became a professor of history and political economics at Tianjin University).
-The children grew up in Germany, where in 1880 Edward Renouf received the degree of Doctor of Philosophy from the University of Freiberg, and where, from 1880 until 1885, he taught chemistry at the University of Munich.
+The children grew up in Germany, where in 1880 Edward Renouf received the degree of Doctor of Philosophy from the University of Freiberg, and where, from 1880 until 1885, he taught chemistry at the Ludwig-Maximilians-Universität München.
 In 1885, he left his family to take a position as professor of chemistry on the faculty of Johns Hopkins University in Baltimore, where he would teach until his retirement in 1911.